 1. Existence of a national strategy, or a similar major policy plan, on social dimension of higher education, which strengthens diversity, equity and inclusion of students (Eurydice, 2022).

-Public authority should develop a strategy or a major policy plan on social dimension enhancement in higher education that improves study conditions of underrepresented, disadvantaged and
+• Public authority has developed a strategy or a policy on social dimension enhancement in higher education that improves study conditions of underrepresented, disadvantaged and vulnerable students and creates an inclusive environment in higher education.